 Cover Type Relevance Why It Matters Typical Limit

-Public Liability Essential Covers injury to third parties or damage to their property in connection with your business.
-Relevant for architects who visit construction sites, host client meetings, or work from premises where clients or contractors attend.
-Many contracts and site access arrangements require public liability cover. $1M - $5M
+Public Liability Essential Covers injury to third parties or damage to property in connection with your work.
+Relevant for architects who visit construction sites, attend client meetings, or host visitors at their studio.
+Many site access protocols and head contracts require evidence of public liability cover. $5M - $20M

 Cyber Liability Recommended Covers costs from data breaches, ransomware attacks, and privacy violations.
-Architecture practices hold confidential design files, client data, and project information.
-Loss of design files or a breach of client confidentiality can be costly and disruptive. $250K - $1M
+Architecture practices store confidential design files, client contracts, and commercially sensitive project data.
+Loss of design files or exposure of client information can be costly and disruptive. $250K - $1M

-Management Liability Recommended Covers directors and partners for claims relating to management decisions - employment disputes, wrongful termination, or partnership disagreements.
-Particularly relevant for multi-person practices with employees. $500K - $2M
+Management Liability Recommended Covers directors and principals against claims stemming from management decisions - employment disputes, wrongful termination, or partnership disagreements.
+Particularly relevant for multi-person practices that employ staff. $500K - $2M

-Business Interruption Recommended Replaces lost income if your practice is unable to operate due to an insured event - fire, natural disaster, or major IT failure.
-Architecture projects are often time-sensitive, and an inability to deliver designs on schedule can have cascading effects on construction programmes.
+Business Interruption Recommended Replaces lost income if your practice is unable to operate after an insured event - fire, flood, or catastrophic IT failure.
+Architecture projects run to tight programmes, and an inability to deliver design documentation on schedule can have cascading effects on construction timelines.
 12 months revenue

-Commercial Contents Optional Covers office furniture, computers, printers, plotters, and equipment against theft, fire, or damage.
-Most relevant for practices with significant studio fit-outs and specialist equipment. $50K - $200K
+Commercial Contents Optional Covers studio furniture, computers, large-format printers, plotters, and specialist design equipment against theft, fire, or damage.
+Most relevant for practices with significant studio fit-outs and high-value equipment. $50K - $300K

 Disclaimer: Cover types and limits shown are general guidance based on typical architecture practice needs.
-Your specific requirements depend on your practice size, project types, contract obligations, and risk profile.
-Always discuss your needs with your insurer or broker.
+Your actual requirements depend on your practice size, project types, contractual obligations, and risk profile.
+Always discuss your specific needs with your insurer or broker.

 Business Insurance Providers for Architects